-The University of California, Division of Agriculture and Natural Resources (UC ANR) prohibits discrimination against or harassment of any person in any of its programs or activities on the basis of race, color, national origin, religion, sex, gender, gender expression, gender identity, pregnancy (which includes pregnancy, childbirth, and medical conditions related to pregnancy or childbirth), physical or mental disability, medical condition (cancer -related or genetic characteristics), genetic information (including family medical history), ancestry, marrial status, age, sexual orientation, citizenship, status as a protected veteran or service in the uniformed services (as defined Services Employment and Reemployment Rights Act of 1994 [USERRA]), as well as state military and naval service.
+The University of California, Division of Agriculture and Natural Resources (UC ANR) prohibits discrimination against or harassment of any person in any of its programs or activities on the basis of race, color, national origin, religion, sex, gender, gender expression, gender identity, pregnancy (which includes pregnancy, childbirth, and medical conditions related to pregnancy or childbirth), physical or mental disability, medical condition (cancer-related or genetic characteristics), genetic information (including family medical history), ancestry, marital status, age, sexual orientation, citizenship, status as a protected veteran or service in the uniformed services (as defined by the Uniformed Services Employment and Reemployment Rights Act of 1994 [USERRA]), as well as state military and naval service.

 UC ANR policy prohibits retaliation against any employee or person in any of its programs or activities for bringing a complaint of discrimination or harassment.
-UC ANR policy prohibits retaliation against any employee or person in any of its programs or activities in any manner in an investigation or resolution of a complaint of discrimination or harassment.
-We have a summarized to the complaint of discrimination or harassment.
-We have a summarized to the programs or activities of the programs of of
+UC ANR policy also prohibits retaliation against a person who assists someone with a complaint of discrimination or harassment, or participates in any manner in an investigation or resolution of a complaint of discrimination or harassment.
+Retaliation includes threats, intimidation, reprisals, and/or adverse actions related to any of its programs or activities.